Zygmunt Krauze: Composer

-Krauze’s compositions include six operas: "The Star" (1981), "Balthazar" (2001), "Yvonne, Princess of Burgundy" (2004), "Polyeucte" (2010), "The Trap" (2011) and "Olympia of Gdansk" (2015).
-They were staged in such theatres as the National Theater in Mannheim, Theatre National de la Colline in Paris, Staatsoper Theater in Hamburg, Teatr Wielki in Warsaw, Opera Wrocławska, Warszawska Opera Kameralna and Théâtre du Capitole in Toulouse.
+Krauze’s compositions include ten operas: "The Star" (1981), "Balthazar" (2001), "Yvonne, Princess of Burgundy" (2004), "Polyeucte" (2010), "The Trap" (2011) and "Olympia of Gdansk" (2015), "Yemaya - Queen of the Seas" (2019), "Night of the Ravens" (2022), "The Marriage" (2024) and "Bona Sforza" (2024).
+They were staged in such theatres as the National Theater in Mannheim, Theatre National de la Colline in Paris, Staatsoper Theater in Hamburg, Teatr Wielki National Opera in Warsaw, Opera Wrocławska, Warszawska Opera Kameralna, Opera Krakowska and Théâtre du Capitole in Toulouse.
 In 2012 a staging of the opera „Polyeucte” received the award of the French Syndicat de la critique Théâtre, Musique et Danse as the best musical creation of the year.

 The instrumental forms employed by Krauze vary from miniatures to symphonic works engaging hundreds of musicians.

 In his compositions, piano is the instrument given the highest priority.
 As an actively performing pianist, Krauze not only composes for this instrument, but also performs his own compositions.
 This applies both to his early work, such as "Six Folk Melodies" (1958), through compositions resulting from experimentation with musical notation ("Five Unitary Piano Pieces" 1963, "Triptych" 1964), later experiments with the sound of the piano ("Stone Music" 1972, "Arabesque" 1983, "Adieu" 2001), theatrical games ("Gloves Music" 1972, "One Piano Eight Hands" 1973) and piano concertos (1976, 1996) where virtuosity is combined with a strong emotional charge.
 Other important instrumental works include: "Tableau Vivant" (1982) for chamber orchestra, "Blanc-rouge / Paysage d'un Pays" (1985) for a wind orchestra, a mandolin orchestra, an accordion orchestra and 6 percussions, "Quatuor Pour La Naissance" (1985), "Piano Quintet" (1993), "Canzona" for a chamber orchestra (2011) and "Memories of the East" (2012) for 85 Chinese instruments.

 Unitary music is exceptionally important in the list of Krauze’s work.
 As he says: „The sound is individual enough to make it possible to distinguish it from the chaos of other music and other sounds.
 The performed composition has the ability to put time in order. (...)
 The beginning of each composition immediately exposes the entire range of sounds and during the piece nothing new is introduced.
 There will be no surprises. (...)
 This music creates the space for a different way of being perceived.
 A perfect situation would occur if the music were continually present, the listener came at the time that he or she felt convenient and left when the right moment right to do so was found.”
 The theoretical base of unitary art comes from the paintings of Władysław Strzemiński.
 Examples of Krauze’s unitary music are "Polychromy" (1968), "Pieces for Orchestra No. 1" (1969), "String Quartet No. 2" (1970) and "String Quartet No. 3" (1982).